oguimbal/jcool-docs/general/hooks.md

 # What is an API hook ?

-API hooks allows your servers to be notified when something happens on Justice.cool.
+API hooks allow your servers to be notified when something happens on Justice.cool.

 API hooks can be configured from your user interface, at [app.justice.cool/dev](https://app.justice.cool/dev)  (or at [app.staging.justice.cool/dev](https://app.staging.justice.cool/dev) for the dev environment).